formesean/CES-Tracker/README.md

 4. Click "Clone" and wait for the process to complete.
 5. Open the project by selecting the project's root directory.

+## Installing Libraries

+To ensure the proper functioning of the CES-Tracker program, you need to install the required libraries.
+Follow the steps below to install the library using IntelliJ IDEA.

+### Library Installation

+1. Open IntelliJ IDEA.

+2. Click on "File" in the menu, then select "Project Structure."

+3. In the Project Structure window, navigate to "Project" on the left sidebar.

+4. Select the project SDK.
+Ensure that you are using a compatible JDK version.

+5. Go to the "Libraries" tab.

+6. Click on the "+" icon to add a new library.

+7. Choose "Java" from the dropdown menu.

+8. Navigate to the "lib" folder in the project directory.

+9. Select the required library (assuming it's a JAR file) and click "OK."

+10. Click "Apply" and then "OK" to confirm the changes.

 # Happy Hacking!